sftchance/madewithcode/README.md

 # ⚪ madewithcode

-This repository contains the source code for the daily explorations by ⚪ madewithcode.
-Serving as a library of knowledge for developers to learn how to implement designs, the majority of content remains open-sourced.
+This repository contains the source code for the daily explorations by [⚪ madewithcode](https://twitter.com/designedcode).
+Serving as a library of knowledge for developers to learn how to implement designs, the majority of content remains open-sourced and can be used anywhere in your projects.

+> Although providing credit or including a tag is appreciated, it is not required.
+Feel free to copy-paste as you please without concern of allegations of theft or litigation.

 Following a consistent template to make things easy, you can get up and running in just a few seconds.

-When learning in a live project:
+When learning how to implement design in a live project:

-- 😡 Progress is slow and must be high-quality.
+- 😡 Progress is slow and MUST be high-quality.
-- 😭 Making big changes often has big consequences.
+- 😭 Making small changes often has big consequences.
-- 🚨 Your whole team needs to know how things work.
+- 🚨 Your whole team needs to understand.

 But, by learning with the help of the template you: